 Seconde Torre

-Entrance to the second tower has been closed since 2020 for an extensive renovation and it’s anyone’s bet when it will open again.
-From the Prima Torre it’s a steep walk up the mountain to the second tower.
+The Seconde Torre is located at the higher point of the mountain and thus the highest point in San Marino.
+From the Prima Torre itโs a steep walk up the mountain to the second tower.
 But for me the best part was the view of the second tower from the walkway between towers.

 Right along the cliff, above the public toilets of all places, there is a stone bench that gives you the absolute best view of this tower built right on the cliff.
-Don’t miss this view!
+Donโt miss this view!ย Inside the Seconde Torre, you’ll find the Museum of Ancient Weapons, which showcases hundreds of medieval weapons

 Terza Torre